bw4sz/2013-10-09-canberra/01-R-basics/WorkSheet3.md

 * How big is this dataset (number of rows and columns)?
 * Create a new `data.frame` called `small_diamonds` that only contains rows 1 through 9 and 19 through 23.
 You can do this in one or two steps.

+Bonus: Using the str() command, investigate the following brand new data type.
 5. Given a linear model

 ```